 A Country of Museums

 The first museums originated in Renaissance Italy during the fifteenth century.
-Rome and Greece’s political and constitutional models were popular, and the (re)discovery of Greek and Roman authors increased the awareness of the ancient world.
-Many citizens started to collect items and show them off.
+Rome and Greece’s political and constitutional models were widely admired, and the (re)discovery of Greek and Roman authors increased awareness of the ancient world.
+Many citizens began to collect items and display them.

 Antique objects (coins, statues, everyday objects, inscriptions and other artefacts) were omnipresent.
 The houses and gardens were the showrooms.
 However, they were private collections.